drmikehenry/install-linux/install-linux.md

       # ssh already allowed by default on port 22, so this is redundant:
       ufw allow ssh

-- FEDORA (centos) Configure firewall:
+- FEDORA CENTOS Configure firewall:

       # On CentOS, ``ssh`` is already added.
       firewall-cmd --add-service ssh